MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/imaxabs.md

 The **imaxabs** function returns the absolute value of the argument.
 There's no error return.

 > [!NOTE]
-> Because the range of negative integers that can be represented by using **intmax_t** is larger than the range of positive integers that can be represented, it's possible to supply an argument to **imaxabs** that can’t be converted.
+> Because the range of negative integers that can be represented by using **intmax_t** is larger than the range of positive integers that can be represented, it's possible to supply an argument to **imaxabs** that can't be converted.
 If the absolute value of the argument cannot be represented by the return type, the behavior of **imaxabs** is undefined.

 ## Requirements